Dmitry Tverdokhleb , Scala / Java Developer

 1 2 3 4 5 6 7 8 9 10

-Now, to run your project with a specific configuration, just pass an argument—the name of the
+Now, to run your project with a specific configuration, just pass an argument — the name of the configuration file

 This modular-ish DRY approach that we described will allow you to easily manage and scale settings for development, test, production, and other environments for your Play Framework-based applications.